Why Study Criminal Justice

 Students completing the MS Criminal Justice program will be well versed in law enforcement, courts, corrections, ethics, research methodology, homeland security, current social issues, theoretical underpinnings, and complex challenges facing the criminal justice system and national defense.
 The curriculum and skillset competitively position graduates for careers in national security and the criminal justice system, as well as creating an avenue for advancement in military careers.

 APSU’s MS Criminal Justice program leverages the knowledge, research proficiency, and professional experiences of APSU faculty and military officials from Ft.
 Campbell.
-Our faculty possess expertise in the traditional scholarly fields of criminology, political science, sociology, and psychology.
+Our faculty possess expertise in the traditional scholarly fields of criminology, political science, sociology, law, and psychology.
 These disciplines contribute to the intellectual basis for criminal justice as an academic field.

 The College of Graduate Studies requires a conferred undergraduate degree from a regional accredited university, a minimum undergraduate GPA of 2.5 and English proficiency due to country of origin, education at an English speaking and learning institution or a satisfactory score on the TOEFL or IELTS exam.